A Comprehensive Review and Prices

 Has TruHearing solved the “expensive hearing aids” problem?
 Not really.

 Essentially, TruHearing is a middleman between you, your healthcare provider, your insurance company, and the hearing aid companies owned by WS Audiology.
-In this respect, TruHearing offers a layer of price control to prevent “unreasonable” markups by audiologists.
+In this respect, TruHearing offers a layer of price control to prevent “unreasonable” markups by hearing aid clinics.
 The resulting lower prices serve to benefit consumers, insurance companies, and WS Audiology-owned hearing aid manufacturers.

 Hearing Aid Purchase Process with TruHearing